Skip to Main Content

 Truly effective screening for early lung cancer was not available before the NLST demonstrated benefit with LDCT screening.
 While regular chest X-rays may show some abnormal masses or nodules on the lungs, large studies showed they were not effective in reducing lung cancer deaths.
 “The hope now is that carefully targeted screening will increase the number of patients who are diagnosed at an early stage where we have a good chance of curing those patients and decreasing the mortality rate from lung cancer,” Dr. Tanoue says.

 Anyone who fits the NLST criteria and is concerned about radiation from CT scan screening should know that efforts have been made to minimize exposure.
-Currently one LDCT results in exposure that is less than the background radiation one gets from the environment each year, and Dr. Tanoue expects the doses will continue to become even lower over time.
+Currently one LDCT results in less exposure than the background radiation one gets from the environment each year, and Dr. Tanoue expects the doses will continue to become even lower over time.
 “The technology to really decrease the amount of radiation and retain the quality of the imaging is right around the corner,” she says.

 About half of the patients diagnosed by Yale Lung SCAN are diagnosed with Stage I cancer—when the tumor is small, hasn’t spread to the lymph nodes or distant organs, and can be cured, she says.